PMA-ParagliderManufacturersAssociation/PMA-Periodical-Inspection-Data-Format/specifications/specification_inspectionbody-manufacturer.md

 #### Info
 This specification defines the JSON format for data exchanged from inspection bodies to manufacturers.
 This format includes the inspection results.

-To :    Paraglider manufacturer

-Specification Version : 1.0

-Document version : 1.0
-Units: all the units should be the same than the one describe in the PMA standard. info :
-This specification defines the JSON format for data exchanged from  inspection bodies to manufacturers to.
-This format includes the inspections results.

 #### General Structure